Principal & Administrator Professional Certification Program is Now Closed

 Candidates participate in a variety of professional development activities and implement new strategies to positively impact student learning.
 Candidates gather evidence related to providing benchmarks in order to demonstrate their developed capacity in major focus areas.

-Candidates prepare and present evidence to a Professional Education Standards Board panel.
-The following rooms have been scheduled for final presentation for the 2013-2014 Cohort Group.
-Presentation dates/times are by appointment only.
+Candidates prepare and present evidence to a Professional Education Standards Board panel by appointment only.
 Please contact the instructor, Don Lapinski to schedule an appointment.
+There will be no extensions after this date as the program is closing.

 Application deadline: March 7, 2014